directus-labs/guest-authoring/ios directus/index.md

 }

 ```

-- **Checking if a post is selected:**

-    - `if let post = selectedPost { ... }`: The body of the view is only displayed if there is a selected post.

-- **Displaying post title:**

-    - `Text(post.title)`: Displays the title of the selected post with a headline font.

-- **Displaying post image if available:**

-    - Uses `AsyncImage` to asynchronously load and display the post image.
-It handles different loading phases and displays a placeholder or an error message if necessary.

-- **Displaying post content:**

-    - `Text(post.stripHTML())`: Displays the content of the selected post, removing HTML tags.

-- **Dismiss button to clear the selectedPost:**

-    - `Button("Dismiss") { selectedPost = nil }`: Provides a button to clear the selectedPost, effectively dismissing the detailed view.

-- **Displaying post status:**

-    - `Text("Status: \(post.status)")`: Displays the status of the post in a subheadline font and gray color.

-- **Asynchronous task to fetch additional post details:**

-    - `.task { await fetchPost(post.id) }`: Initiates an asynchronous task to fetch additional details for the selected post.
-The `await` keyword is used to wait for the asynchronous operation to complete.

 ## Summary
 By following this tutorial, you've learned to integrate Directus API calls into a SwiftUI iOS app.
 The ContentView efficiently displays a post list, and with the Post struct and the asynchronous fetchPosts function, you can dynamically fetch and present data.
 The postAPIcall function complements this by fetching additional details for specific posts.
 The PostDetailView enhances the user experience by providing detailed information about selected posts.
 These skills not only enable efficient API integration but also lay the foundation for building more advanced features and interactions in your app.